Call us at 02 9590 7378 or 0424 390 391

 Hmm, this is a very good and perfectly just question to ask when you may be suffering from a musculoskeletal complaint like back pain, neck pain, a shoulder or knee injury, etc., and who is going to be the best physician to consult for your particular problem.

-However, this is not as easy to answer, in an objective manner, as one might think, and there is no clear cut criteria to which of these healthcare professions is best to consult for any particular musculoskeletal problem.
+However, this is not as easy to answer, in an objective manner, as one might think, and there is no clear cut criteria to which of these healthcare professions, namely chiropractic, osteopathy, physiotherapy or acupuncture, is best to consult for a particular musculoskeletal problem.

 To make that decision further more confusing, there are some so called experts questioning whether you really need to seek any of these professional healthcare services at all.

-You could easily pick up a case of Panadol, Nurofen or Voltarin from your local Pharmacist or some other prescription anti-inflammatories or analgesics from your Medical Practitioner and the pain will just go away?
-But that isn’t always the case and this is perhaps why you are here?
+You could easily pick up a packet of Panadol, Nurofen or Voltarin from your local Pharmacist or some other prescription anti-inflammatories or analgesics from your Medical Practitioner and the pain will just go away?
+But that isn’t always the case and this is perhaps why you are trying to be more informed.

-To help you get a better understanding of each of these healthcare professions, and before making a decision on what to do next, we have given you the definitions of each of the healthcare professions and briefly explained as to what they do, as follows.
+To help you get a better understanding of each of these four healthcare professions, and before making a decision on what to do next, we have provided you brief explanations of what each of these healthcare professions do, as follows.

-Chiropractic is a drug and surgery free modality of treatment concerned with the diagnosis, management and prevention of mechanical disorders of the musculoskeletal system; this includes the effects of these disorders on the function of the nervous system and general health.
+Chiropractic is a drug and surgery free modality of treatment concerned with the diagnosis, management and prevention of mechanical disorders of the musculoskeletal system (spine); this includes the effects of these disorders on the function of the nervous system and general health.

 What does a Chiropractor do?